reinaldoriant/AES-Encryption-with-Padding-in-C-/README.md

 ## AES Encryption with Padding in C

-In using this program.
-First understand the AES 256 Bit encryption process.
-Then in trying this program at least using Visual Studio 2012
+AES 256 Bit encryption process modified with more padding in C
 # License

     Copyright 2017 Reinaldo Riant